Updated: 10th July 2020

 A General Meeting of the club should take place at least once in each financial year.
 Notice of an Annual General Meeting (AGM) will be given by the Club Secretary.
 Not less than 21 clear days notice shall be given to all senior members or, in respect of junior members, their parent/carer.
 The AGM will receive a report from officers of the Management Committee and a statement of the audited accounts.
 Election of the Management Committee will take place at the AGM.
-All members have the right to vote at the AGM.
+All senior members have the right to vote at the AGM.
 All motions and amendments shall be accepted by a majority of votes cast by those present.
 Proxy voting is not permitted, unless otherwise approved by the management committee.
 Parents/carers of junior members are permitted to attend the AGM but do not have voting rights.

 The AGM may vote on any motion that has been stated on the agenda.
 No other motions will be considered for vote, other than formally proposed and seconded amendments to those motions stated on the Agenda.

 The Management Committee has the right to call Extraordinary General Meetings (EGMs) outside the AGM.
 Procedures for announcing an EGM will be the same as for the AGM.

 Members of the club can call an EGM if a minimum of 10% of current, paid-up, members submit a request in writing to the club Secretary, stating the business to be discussed.

 10. Discipline and appeals

 All concerns, allegations or reports of poor practice, or issues relating to the welfare or behaviour of members will be recorded by the management committee and responded to swiftly and appropriately.
 For young members, this will be done in accordance with the club’s child protection policy and procedures.
 The club Welfare Officer(s) is the lead contact for all members in the event of any child protection concerns or allegations of misconduct.